Skip to content

 • All Open Files: Highlights automatically propagate to all visible editors (split panes, grid layouts).

-Toggle between two visual modes to suit your preference:
+Toggle between three visual modes to suit your preference:

 • Fill: Solid background color (clean, low noise).